tenergy05/DBProxy/mongo_protocol.md

 # Mongo Protocol Handling (Teleport Reference)

-Teleport’s MongoDB engine (see `teleport/lib/srv/db/mongodb/engine.go` and `protocol/*`) keeps the proxy thin: it parses messages for RBAC/audit, but it does not synthesize or cache Mongo responses.
-All handshake and heartbeat commands are forwarded to the backend; the only local mutation is adjusting `maxMessageSize` based on the server’s handshake reply.
+Teleport’s MongoDB engine (see `teleport/lib/srv/db/mongodb/engine.go` and `protocol/*`) keeps the proxy transparent: it parses messages for RBAC/audit but does not synthesize or cache Mongo responses.
+Handshake/heartbeat commands are forwarded to the backend; the only side effect is updating `maxMessageSize` from the server’s handshake reply.

-## Message IDs and Correlation
+## Message IDs & Correlation
 - Mongo wire headers carry `requestID` and `responseTo`.
-Teleport preserves these end-to-end: the client’s `requestID` is sent unchanged to the backend, and the backend reply’s `responseTo` naturally matches the client `requestID`.
-There is no ID rewriting or caching, so correlation remains native to Mongo.
+Teleport preserves them end-to-end—no rewriting.
+Client `requestID` goes to the backend; backend `responseTo` matches naturally.
-- For fire-and-forget messages (`MoreToCome`), no response is expected and no correlation is needed.
-When the server sets `MoreToCome`, Teleport drains all subsequent server messages (with their `responseTo` set) and forwards them in order to the client.
+- Fire-and-forget (`MoreToCome` on client) returns immediately.
+If the server sets `MoreToCome`, Teleport drains subsequent replies in order and forwards them.
-- Error path before first reply: if backend connection fails and no client message has been seen, Teleport waits for the first client message (usually `isMaster`/`hello`) and uses its `requestID` to frame a proper error reply via `protocol.ReplyError`, ensuring the client can match the error to its request.
+- If backend connect fails before any client message, Teleport waits for the first client message (often `isMaster`/`hello`) and uses its `requestID` to frame an error via `protocol.ReplyError` so the client can correlate it.

-## Handshake (`isMaster`/`hello`) and Heartbeats
+## Handshake (`isMaster`/`hello`) & Heartbeats
-- Clients typically start with `isMaster` (legacy) or `hello` (modern). `protocol.IsHandshake` flags these by command name (case-insensitive for `isMaster`).
-- Engine flow:
-  1) Authorize the command (denies auth-related commands like `authenticate`, `saslStart`, `saslContinue`, `logout`; otherwise checks DB/user via roles).
-  2) Forward the raw message to the server (`serverConn.WriteWireMessage`) with the original `requestID`.
-  3) If the message has `MoreToCome` set, return immediately (fire-and-forget semantics).
-  4) Otherwise read the server reply (`protocol.ReadServerMessage`) and forward it to the client.
-If `MoreToCome` is set on the server’s message, keep draining and forwarding until cleared.
+- Detection: `protocol.IsHandshake` flags `isMaster` (case-insensitive) or `hello` (case-sensitive), works for `OP_MSG` and legacy `OP_QUERY`.
+- Flow: authorize command → forward to server with original IDs → if `MoreToCome` on client, return; else read server reply, forward it, and if `MoreToCome` on server, drain all parts.
-- Special handling of handshake replies: after reading the server’s handshake reply, `processHandshakeResponse` parses it with `description.NewServer` to learn `MaxMessageSize` and updates the engine’s limit.
-The reply itself is forwarded untouched; IDs stay intact.
+- Handshake response processing: `processHandshakeResponse` parses the server reply with `description.NewServer` and updates `maxMessageSize`; the reply itself is forwarded unchanged.
-- Heartbeat-style commands like `ping` are treated the same as any other command: authorized and forwarded; no local reply or caching.
+- Heartbeats like `ping` are treated like any other command: authorized and forwarded; no local replies or caching.

+## Auth Commands Blocked
+- Commands `authenticate`, `saslStart`, `saslContinue`, `logout` are denied (not forwarded).
+Auth is handled at TLS/x509 layer in Teleport; clients can’t re-auth mid-connection.

-## Caching / Local Responses
+## No Caching / No Synthetic Replies
-- Teleport does **not** cache `isMaster`/`hello`/heartbeat responses and does not serve them locally.
-Every command is forwarded to the backend unless RBAC denies it, in which case an error is sent instead of the backend reply.
+- Teleport never caches or locally answers `isMaster`/`hello`/heartbeat responses.
+Every allowed command goes to the backend; denied commands get an error instead of a backend reply.
-- There is no local short-circuit for hello/heartbeats; backend availability and responses are always authoritative.
+- The only state derived from handshake is `maxMessageSize`; all other fields and replies pass through untouched.

-## Message Types & More-To-Come
+## Wire Protocol Coverage & MoreToCome
-- Supported opcodes include legacy `OP_QUERY`/`OP_REPLY` (still used by older `isMaster`), modern `OP_MSG`, and `OP_COMPRESSED`.
+- Supported opcodes: legacy `OP_QUERY/OP_REPLY` (old `isMaster`), modern `OP_MSG`, `OP_COMPRESSED`, plus legacy CRUD opcodes.
-- `MoreToCome` flags (both client and server) are honored: if a client sends a fire-and-forget message, Teleport doesn’t await a reply; if the server indicates more responses, Teleport drains and forwards them all in order.

-## Audit/Authorization Context
-- Each client message is parsed to extract database/command for RBAC and audit; auth commands are blocked outright.
-- Query audit logs the command string; results are just forwarded (no result caching or rewriting).
+- `MoreToCome` honored both directions: client fire-and-forget doesn’t wait; server multi-part replies are fully forwarded.

+## Error Path Before First Reply
+- On backend connect errors with no prior client message, Teleport waits for the first client message to frame an error using that `requestID` so clients can parse it correctly.
+Then it sends the error and closes.

+## Server Connection Handshake (No-Op)
+- When Teleport dials Mongo, it uses a no-op handshaker so it doesn’t send its own metadata `isMaster`; otherwise the client’s handshake would be rejected because Mongo treats client metadata as immutable per connection.

 ## Summary
-- Handshake/heartbeat commands (`isMaster`/`hello`/`ping`) are forwarded; Teleport does not cache or locally answer them.
+- Forward everything (except blocked auth commands); no caching/synthetic responses.
+- Preserve `requestID/responseTo`; adjust `maxMessageSize` from server handshake.
-- Message IDs (`requestID`/`responseTo`) are preserved; errors before backend connect are framed against the first client `requestID`.
+- Honor `MoreToCome`; frame early errors against the first client `requestID`.***
-- The only handshake side-effect is updating `maxMessageSize` from the server’s reply.***